How To Build a Workout Streaming App Like Peloton?

 - Fitness apps don’t make people more inclined to engage in fitness activities.

-- Users are more likely to abandon the app if they perceive them as an external force that tries to control the users rather than the users controlling the application.
+- Users are more likely to abandon the app if they perceive them as an external force that tries to control them rather than the users controlling the application.

-So what you should keep in mind during the workout streaming app development is that one of your key goals to make people enjoy the activity itself.
+So what you should keep in mind during the workout streaming app development is that one of your key goals is to make people enjoy the activity itself!